slowjams/CLR-via-C-/Chapter z27-Compute-Bound Asynchronous Operations.md

    public void Start();
    // There is no public void Start(object state) like Thread's Start(object parameter) public void Start(TaskScheduler scheduler);

+   public static YieldAwaitable Yield() {   // <---------- see Chapter 28 for its usage
+      return default;
+   }
 }
 ```
 Insteadof calling ThreadPool's QueueUserWorkItem method, you can do the same via tasks: